raphCode/master-thesis-muzero/results.typ

 #figure(
   image("experiment_data/carchess/plot.svg"),
   caption: [
-    Mean Score during selfplay.
-The Error band shows a 95% confidence interval of the last
-    #w scores at each data point.
+    Mean score during a single run of selfplay.
+The error band shows a 95% confidence interval of the last #w scores at each data point.
     ],
 ) <fig-plot_carchess>